pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Casio-PV1000.md

 By default, a z88dk ROM builds with the following character set (starting at code 0xa and ending at 0x7f):

 ![PV1000 character set](images/platform/pv1000_charset.png)

+Byte codes 0x10 - 0x1f are used to implement lores graphics.

 The colour information is embedded within the tileset, so changing the colours requires rebuilding the tileset, for this purpose the font2pv1000 is provided: